Megan VanGorder

 FACULTY PROFILE

-My research and writing focus spans the Antebellum Era, including social and cultural issues leading up to the American Civil War through the early 1900s with concentrations on the Civil War and Reconstruction, gender, medical institutions, race, and memory.
+“I am a United States Historian whose research and writing focuses on social and cultural issues leading up to the American Civil War through the early 1900s with concentrations on the Civil War and Reconstruction, gender, medical institutions, race, and memory.

 - Megan VanGorder